 - 1 rabbit, cut into serving pieces (see How to cut up a rabbit)

 - 1/2 cup water

 - 1/2 cup grainy country mustard, like Dijon

 - 4 tablespoons finely chopped parsley

-1 Salt your rabbit pieces well and set aside at room temperature for 30 minutes to an hour.
+1 Sprinkle rabbit pieces with salt: Salt your rabbit pieces well and set aside at room temperature for 30 minutes to an hour.

-2 Heat the butter over medium heat in a large sauté pan with a lid.
+2 Brown the rabbit pieces in butter: Heat the butter over medium heat in a large sauté pan with a lid.
 Pat the rabbit pieces dry and brown them in the butter.
 Do this at a moderate pace – you don’t want the butter to scorch – and don’t let the rabbit pieces touch each other.
 Do it in batches if you need to.

 Serve this dish with crusty bread and a big white wine, such as a white Bordeaux, white Cotes du Rhone blend or a buttery California Chardonnay.
 If you prefer beer, try pairing this with an unfiltered wheat beer.